-- Looking at the SC pedigree above, explain how you can tell that SC is an incompletely dominant trait. - 2.
-Label the generations in this SC pedigree using Mendelian terminology. - 3.
-What are the genotypes and phenotypes for all individuals in the SC pedigree above? proper Mendelian notation here.)
+- Looking at the SC pedigree above, explain how you can tell that SC is an incompletely dominant trait with incomplete penetrance.
+Don't be confused by the word "incomplete" in each phrase-these are two entirely separate phenomena that you should be sure to keep straight. - 2.
+What are the genotypes and phenotypes for all individuals in the SC pedigree above?
+(Use proper Mendelian notation here.)
 In some cases, you will know a person's genotype and in other cases you will have incomplete information.
-Indicate this, and be able to explain the rationale you used to assign the various genotypes. - 4.
-In Mendelian terms, what type of cross does the mating union of II.4 and II.5 above represent (e.g., Monohybrid cross, test cross)?
-Draw a Punnett square for this cross. - 5.
-Individual IV.I is still in the womb and consequently the baby's gender is unknown.
-For each of the following outcomes of this pregnancy indicate the genotypes of the parents III.2 and III.3 and the odds of these three outcomes:

-IV.I is homozygous wild-type
+Indicate this, and be able to explain the rationale you used to assign the various genotypes. - 3.
+Draw a Punnett square for the mating union of II.4 and II.5. - 4.
+Individual IV.1 is still in the womb with gender unknown (hence the square in a circle).
+Indicate the possible genotypes of the parents III.2 and III.3.
+For each set of their possible genotypes, what are the probabilities of these three outcomes for IV.1? - IV.1 is homozygous wild-type - IV.1 is heterozygous - IV.1 is homozygous for the SC allele to determine whether or not they will get HD.
+What is your prediction about their disease status and genotypes?
+Explain.

-IV.
-I is heterozygous

-IV.
-I is homozygous disease

-Here is a pedigree for a family with Huntington's disease:
+Huntington's disease pedigree:

 - Looking at this pedigree, do you think that Huntington's disease (HD) is a dominant, recessive, or incompletely dominant trait?
 Explain. - 2.
-Label the generations in this HD pedigree using Mendelian terminology. - 3.
 What are the genotypes and phenotypes of each of the people in the HD pedigree above?
-Individuals III.5 and III.6 are not yet old enough to determine whether or not they will get HD.
-What is your prediction about their disease status?
-What are their genotypes?
-Explain. - 4.
-Individual III.I did not inherit HD.
-What were her chances of inheriting HD?
+Individuals III.5 and III.6 are not yet old enough

+3. Individual III.1 did not inherit HD.
+Originally, what were her chances of inheriting HD?